 A house is a physical structure; a home is an energetic space created out of love, caring, and gratitude.
-People sharing a deep bond of belonging transfigure the house as place into the vibrant space of home.
-Inside our homes we are embraced by a deep sense of belonging that offers a profound sense of safety and security.
+People sharing a deep bond of belonging transfigure the house as place into the vibrant space of a home.
+Inside our homes, we are embraced by a deep sense of belonging that offers a profound sense of safety and security.

 Leaving home means losing a cherished sanctuary of experience.
 A home is inhabited by the memories by the authentic experiences of families and all the love, pain, joy, and suffering they experience in life.
 To be at home is to be in an ecology that has been crafted by the interactions, experiences, situations, and circumstances that surround the life of a family.

-Inside a home we do not need to create appearances or wear appropriate social masks.
+Inside a home, we do not need to create appearances or wear appropriate social masks.
 A home allows grants us the freedom of authenticity, a space in which we can just be ourselves.

 Having a home in life is to be embraced by love, belonging, and gratitude.

 Home is a deep concept, far more significant than “house.” …memories, good and bad, are codified in the physical contents of the place. …the home becomes a mirror for the self.
 It represents you to yourself and, as such, provides a constant reminder of your uniqueness and contributions to your family, your neighborhood, your community.

 – Phil’s Adventures in Elderburbia: The Deep meaning of Home

 As we get older, our ability to live independently becomes progressively more fragile.
 Aging in place is a strategy for remaining in home as long as possible.
 Many of us secretly desire to remain in the comfort of our own home until the day we die.
 But the physical and mental impact of advanced aging makes this challenging, financially challenging, and eventually impossible.